 Availability and Setup

-Stata version 12.0 is available on the Shared Computing Cluster (SCC).
-There are two builds available – Stata/MP (multiprocessor version) and Stata/IC (standard version).
+Stata version 14.1 is available on the Shared Computing Cluster (SCC).
+There are two builds available – Stata/MP (multiprocessor version) and Stata/SE (standard version).
 Both are available in either a command-line or graphical user interface (GUI) mode.
 Stata/MP is the fastest version of Stata and is designed for advanced parallel processing.
-It allows datasets with as many as 32,767 variables with at most 10,998 right-hand-side variables in a model.
-Stata/IC allows datasets with as many as 2,047 variables with at most 798 right-hand-side variables in a model.
+Both versions of Stata allow datasets with as many as 32,767 variables with at most 10,998 right-hand-side variables in a model.
+Number of observations in the dataset is limied only by available RAM.

 BU faculty, staff, and students can purchase an individual Stata license.
 For prices, consult Stata’s website.